-Policy Subject Sonoma County LCP Assessment (Fully Buried Wall) Sonoma County LCP Assessment (Partially Buried Wall) Agriculture Any land that would be acquired by the Project would not be agricultural land or land zoned for timber harvest.
-The Project would not conflict with Agriculture provisions in the Sonoma County LCP.
-The impacts from a partially buried wall to this policy subject of the Sonoma County LCP would not differ from those of a fully buried wall.
-Public Services The Project would not adversely affect public works in the Project area.
+Policy Subject Sonoma County LCP Assessment (Fully Buried Wall) Sonoma County LCP Assessment (Partially Buried Wall) Public Services The Project would not adversely affect public works in the Project area.
 Caltrans would submit the Project to Sonoma County for review, comment, and findings as to its conformity with the LCP during the coastal development review process.
 The impacts from a partially buried wall to this policy subject of the Sonoma County LCP would not differ from those of a fully buried wall.
 Visual and Scenic Resources The fully buried wall would be most consistent with the scenic and visual qualities stipulations of the Sonoma County LCP.
 With a fully buried wall the Project's permanent visual impacts would be reduced to the widened highway and the extended guardrail lengths.
 Project elements that might otherwise be undesirable visual intrusions in this high-quality visual landscape would be made compatible with the Project's setting.
 This would be made possible through the modification of those elements based on adherence to the Guidelines (Caltrans 2019c) (AMM AES-1).
 With a partially buried wall, the Project would have the same permanent visual impacts as the fully buried wall, with the addition of the permanent impacts from exposed timber lagging in various locations throughout the wall's length.
 Project elements that might otherwise be undesirable visual intrusions in this high-quality visual landscape would be made compatible with the Project's setting.
 This would be made possible through the modification of those elements based on adherence to the Guidelines (Caltrans 2019c) (AMM AES-1).
 Hazards The Project would reduce geologic hazards in the coastal zone by securing two separate landslides that threaten the structural integrity of SR 1.
 The Project is not in a flood hazard area, tsunami zone, earthquake zone, or severe fire hazard zone.
 The impacts from a partially buried wall to this policy subject of the Sonoma County LCP would not differ from those of a fully buried wall.

-Policy Subject Sonoma County LCP Assessment (Fully Buried Wall) Sonoma County LCP Assessment (Partially Buried Wall) Archaeology/Historic Resources The Project is not anticipated to impact any archaeological or historical resources.
+Archaeology/Historic Resources The Project is not anticipated to impact any archaeological or historical resources.
 The impacts from a partially buried wall to this policy subject of the Sonoma County LCP would not differ from those of a fully buried wall.